 Single video feeds do not affect system performance, so performance is not likely to be a top factor when selecting system components

-Edge-based systems offer additional benefits:
+Edge-based systems offer significant benefits:

 However, the cloud can be a better option for use cases with specific characteristics:

 When selecting a facial recognition system, hardware is sometimes a constraining factor.
 Thanks to evolving innovation in hardware and chipset technology, there are ever-increasing device options on the market to best address speed, power, form factor, and cost constraints.
-These innovations have opened many new use cases for facial recognition that were previously impossible.
+These innovations have enabled many new use cases for facial recognition that were previously impossible.

 Depending on your cost and performance needs, various chipsets can run facial recognition.
 A summary follows, but read our accompanying article for more in-depth coverage.